 “We are not illegitimate children,” they protested.
 “The only Father we have is God himself.”

 Why did the people respond to Jesus by saying, “We are not illegitimate children”?
-I think it could be because they knew his story.
+Jesus grew up in their midst, and they knew his story.
 They knew Jesus as born to a woman who was not married when Jesus was conceived.
 They were comparing themselves to Jesus, judging by what they saw and what they knew.

 But they didn’t know what they didn’t know.
 And, that is the problem.

 The people judged Jesus by appearances.
-They Justified themselves in comparison to Jesus, who appeared to have been conceived out of wedlock.
+They justified themselves in comparison to Jesus, who appeared to have been conceived out of wedlock.
 They would not have believed the Virgin birth.
-It would have seemed too far-fetched, and they naturally assumed the Jesus was born as the result of sin.
+It would have seemed too far-fetched.
+They naturally assumed the Jesus was born as the result of sin.
 He even regularly associated with sinners!

 While it is perfectly understandable that they would reach that conclusion, it does not necessarily flow from the fact that a person is born as a result of sin, out of wedlock, that such a person is, therefore, morally inferior.
 The stigma of being born out of wedlock, being born to a drunkard, being born to a prostitute, etc., still carries forward today.
 We judge people by appearances.